ipni/specs/IPNI.md

 * `cid` - _Required_.
 The default string representation of the Cid.
 Currently, Base32 is used for CIDv1 as the encoding for the multibase string and Base58 is used for CIDv0.

+##### Query Parameters

+* `cascade` - _Optional_.
+The comma separated alternative routing systems to which the lookup is cascaded in addition to searching IPNI index records.
+If unspecified, only IPNI index records are searched.
+Supported values:
+    * `ipfs-dht`- The IPFS Kademlia DHT.

 ##### Response

 * `application/json` - JSON encoded [`FindResponse`][find-response-schema].
 See [JSON Find Response](#json-find-response) example.